Chapter 7 - Special South Richmond Development District (SRD)

 Administrative certifications from the City Planning Commission are required, as set forth in various sections of this Chapter, in any one of the following circumstances:

-(f) where plant material is substituted for required trees as set forth in Section 107-323 (Substitution of other plant materials);
+5. where plant material is substituted for required trees as set forth in Section 107-33 (Substitution of Other Plant Materials); or

 On application, the City Planning Commission may grant authorizations for modifications of specified regulations of this Chapter or of the underlying districts in accordance with the provisions of Sections 107-62 to 107-69, inclusive, relating to authorizations.